jjjmmm0410/G3/README.md

 #### ✏️ Using it as an online learning space
  - Our tool we are exploring is Zep.
 It is a platform based on Metabus.
 Teachers can make an English class in a various form in virtual reality.
  - [examples]
-1) Making an English word quiz room that students learned that day ( A more fun and interesting way to do a test on paper )
+1) Making an English class quiz room that students learned that day ( A more fun and interesting way to do a test on paper )
-➡️ It is more effective for students to review English words.
+➡️ It is more effective for students to review the class.
 2)
 3)
  📍 How does this tool integrate with traditional English teaching methods?